 EFRAG considers that it could be useful if the IASB could further explain how entities with different business activities should prepare their financial statements, especially when considering the example provided by the IASB in paragraph IE11 of the Illustrative Examples.
 The IASB should consider providing further illustration on how the split between the operating/financing and investing categories should be done in this case.
-In addition, the need for consistency with the requirements in IFRS 8 should be considered, together with the disclosure of judgement applied to allocate revenues and costs across business lines (e.g. internal transactions), when they are presented in separate rows on the face of the statement of profit or loss.
+In addition, the need for consistency with the requirements in IFRS 8 should be considered together with the disclosure of judgement applied to allocate revenues and costs across business activities (e.g. in case of group internal transactions between businesses), when they are presented separately on the face of the statement of profit or loss.